h2oai/dai-deployment-examples/mojo-nifi/README.md

 1\.
 Right click on the PutFile processor, choose Data Provenance.

 2\.
-Choose the first event in the list and click on the i on the left corner of the first row.
+Choose the first event in the list and click on the **i** on the left corner of the first row.

 3\.
-A provenance event window should appear, then in the output side of the window, click on view to see the batch scoring data.
+A provenance event window should appear, then in the output side of the window, click on view to see the batch scores.

 ![nifi-flow-batch-scores](images/nifi-flow-batch-scores.jpg)

 ### Interactive Scoring

-If you uploaded the **predRealTimeHydCoolCond** flow template, ran the flow and then stopped it, you should see the following NiFi Flow:
+If you uploaded the **RealTimePredHydCoolCond** flow template, ran the flow and then stopped it, you should see the following NiFi Flow:

 ![nifi-flow-run-mojo-scores](images/nifi-flow-run-mojo-interactive-scores.jpg)